sajjad-limon/wp-theme-customizer-settings/README.md

-WordPress themes customizer Register, Display value and managing all types of fields all details.
+WordPress themes customizer Register, Display value and managing all types of fields everything documentation.